Siamese Cat vs. Persian Cat: Get to Know the Right Cat for You

 Body

-Persian cats have distinctively long tails, while siamese cats have a rounder body shape.
+Persian cats have distinctively long tails, while Siamese cats have a rounder body shape.
 So suppose you’re considering getting a new cat; research which type is best for you.
 Not only will this help ease your transition into cat ownership, but it will also help you get the cat best suited for your home and lifestyle.
-By knowing these differences, you’ll be able to pick the right cat for you!
+By knowing these differences, you can pick the right cat for you!

 Color